We’re committed to fostering a more inclusive and equitable mental health, substance use health and addictions system.

 Two other principles in the quality standard for youth engagement —accessibility and safer spaces—also speak to an underpinning value for equity and inclusion.

-Raising the bar for 2SLGBTQ+ young people
+Raising the Bar for 2SLGBTQ+ Youth

 2SLBTQI+ people often experience stigma and discrimination that not only contribute to their higher risk for many mental health and substance use issues but can also make it more challenging to access services.